Trade Like a Pro: Top 10 Claude Prompts for Stock Analysis (2026)

 Format as an investment banking valuation memo with tables and clear math.

-Stock to be valued: [ENTER TICKER SYMBOL AND COMPANY NAME]"
+Stock to be valued: [ENTER TICKER SYMBOL AND COMPANY NAME]

 3. A Bridgewater-Inspired Risk Analysis Framework

-"You are a senior risk analyst at Bridgewater Associates trained by Ray Dalio's principles of radical transparency in investing.
+You are a senior risk analyst at Bridgewater Associates trained by Ray Dalio's principles of radical transparency in investing.

 I need a complete risk assessment of my current portfolio.
-Evaluate:

 Correlation analysis between my holdings